grannycart/by-sound-alone_source/full-draft-manuscript/5_Chapter.md

 Through the hatch they could hear a loud, low voice, enlarged by loudspeakers mounted to the sail of the pursuing sub, so that all enunciation blended together into one long echoing drone of command, like the voice of a demon possessing a dog that drives the vulnerable mind to murder.
 "Do not submerge.
 Disengage your motors and prepared to be boarded."

-This was followed by a long string of regional control organizations, treaty clauses, and naval ranks by which the following sub conveyed its unshakeable and inviolable authority to issue such a command.
+This was followed by a long string of regional control organizations, treaty clauses, and naval ranks by which the following sub conveyed its unshakable and inviolable authority to issue such a command.

 [//]: # (### They dive; Gregory dies)